 However, that doesn’t mean that you still can’t get a great tasting cup of coffee.
-The question of quality typically comes down to actual process, as only some brew methods work well with speed-brewing.
+The question of quality typically comes down to actual process, because only some brew methods work well with speed-brewing.
 So choosing the right coffee maker for your home that can brew quickly but also preserve some of the quality is what you should be aiming for.

 Best Fast Brew Coffee Makers For That Quick Caffeine Fix

-My first fast brewing option is the AeroPress, anyone who already owns an AeroPress will agree with me I’m sure, it simply doesn’t get any faster than this with coffee brewing and the great thing is you don’t sacrifice any quality for the speedy delivery.
+My first fast brewing option is the AeroPress, anyone who already owns an AeroPress will agree with me I’m sure, it simply doesn’t get any faster than this with coffee brewing, and the great thing is you don’t sacrifice any quality for the speedy delivery.

 The AeroPress is basically a hydraulic pump that uses pressure to force your brewed coffee through either a paper or metal filter to deliver some of the tastiest coffee you’ll ever have.
 This unique way of using pressure to brew coffee is a very efficient way of extracting all of the oils and flavors found inside of your coffee grounds.

 Using the classic AeroPress brewing method as described in the instruction manual, it only takes a couple of minutes to brew up a single cup of delicious coffee from when you turn your kettle on to taking your first sip.
-If you’re feeling adventurous you could also try the AeroPress inverted method.
+If you’re feeling adventurous, you could also try the AeroPress inverted method.

 The AeroPress has become a favorite with many coffee lovers and seasoned barista’s due to its outstanding brew quality and tolerance for tweaking, allowing you to change many brewing variables on-the-fly.
 However, the speedy AeroPress is not without its drawbacks.
-For starters you really need to “babysit” the AeroPress from start to finish, this isn’t a push-button brewer by any means.
+For starters you need to “babysit” the AeroPress from start to finish, this isn’t a push-button brewer by any means.
 Another limitation is that is can only brew 1-cup of coffee at a time.
 A deal breaker?
 I don’t think so!

-For those of you who enjoy a full bodied cup of coffee fast I highly recommend you take a look at the French Press.
+For those of you who enjoy a full-bodied cup of coffee fast, I highly recommend you take a look at the French Press.
 Even though this brewer requires a manual approach just like the above AeroPress it doesn’t need nearly as much babysitting.

 Brewing coffee in a French Press can be summarized in three simple steps: Pour in your boiling water over your coffee grounds, let it steep for two to three minutes, and press down the plunger.
 It really doesn’t get any easier and quicker than this!

-Just like the AeroPress you can do some tweaking to your brew such as your coffee grind size and overall steep time.
+Just like the AeroPress, you can do some tweaking to your brews such as your coffee grind size and overall steep time.
 The one downside I find with the French Press is that you often will get some coffee grinds (sludge) inside of your cup that has slipped through the fine mesh plunger – you don’t get this when using the AeroPress.

 This is my daily coffee brewer at the moment after I transitioned over from using the French Press.

-The Hario V60 might look daunting when you first set your eyes on it, but trust me, it’s a piece of cake to use.
+The Hario V60 might look daunting when you first set your eyes on it, but trust me it’s a piece of cake to use.
 Simply grind your coffee (I use 30g), place in a paper filter, and slowly pour over your boiling water.
-If you have enough time you can bloom the coffee but if you are in a rush you can get away without doing this.
+If you have enough time, you can bloom the coffee, but if you are in a rush, you can get away without doing this.

-I’m not a fan of coffee pod machines but if you need a fast coffee maker they do serve their purpose as long as you don’t mind sacrificing some quality in your final brew.
+I’m not a fan of coffee pod machines, but if you need a fast coffee maker, they do serve their purpose as long as you don’t mind sacrificing some quality in your final brew.

 The Keurig K55 is probably one of the fastest coffee makers on my list and the time between filling the water reservoir and taking your first sip of brewed coffee is around 2-minutes.
 Although the Keurig can only brew 1-cup of coffee at a time, there really isn’t any faster way to brew coffee at home.

 I couldn’t do a lineup of fast coffee makers without having some sort of drip coffee maker on the list.
 There are literally hundreds of drip coffee brewers but as far as I’m concerned the BUNN BXB Velocity Brew is the fastest brewing drip coffee maker of the lot – bold statement right, here’s why.

 This speedy BUNN coffee maker can brew up to 10-cups of coffee in roughly 3-minutes (I told it was fast).
 I haven’t come across another drip coffee maker that can match the speed and capacity of the BUNN Velocity Brew?...have you?
-The unparalleled speed and large brew size makes it the perfect option when entertaining guests.
+The unparalleled speed and large brew size make it the perfect option when entertaining guests.